sigmod/sqlpp/document.md

     JOIN FacebookMessages message
     ON message.`author-id` = user.id;

-Note that all the five alternative queries discussed so far for the same join intent yeld equivalently efficeint query execution plans generated by the AsterixDB query optimizer.
+Note that all the five alternative queries discussed so far for the same join intent yield equivalently efficient query execution plans generated by the AsterixDB query optimizer.

+> TW: Again, I'm not sure that we should mention the query processor.

 ### <a id="Left_outer_joins">Left outer joins
 SQL++ supports left outer join.
 The following query is an example: